 Why do you need customer service training?

 Your support team is made up of people with varying degrees of knowledge and experience.
 Someone who’s new could accidentally say the wrong thing and end up making a difficult customer even angrier.
 On the other hand, a veteran employee using a new software platform without training won’t offer a high-quality experience, either.

 To put it simply: A lack of support staff training shows up in customer interactions.

 The reason to invest in your customer service representatives is clear.
-Well-trained employees are better equipped to support happy customers.
+A well-trained customer service representative will be better equipped to support happy customers.

 1. Training increases job satisfaction, which raises customer satisfaction

 Studies show that ongoing training increases employees’ satisfaction with their jobs.
 That’s good news for any field, but it’s critical in customer service.
 Why?
 Because research also shows that happy employees lead to happier customers.
 Great companies put both time and money into their agents by offering the right tools and training.
 When you invest in support agents’ careers, they’re more likely to feel satisfaction in their jobs and show greater levels of employee engagement.
 “I think if you skip the training component, you compromise your agent engagement because they’re going to get bored or burnt out,” says Jonathan Brummel, senior manager of premier support engineering at Zendesk.
 Training not only makes for happier reps but more knowledgeable ones.
 Your team needs to be trained well on your products to provide a great customer experience.
 They won’t have time to go hunting for answers when they’re on the phone with an angry customer.
 Well-trained employees are better equipped to do their jobs—and do them well.
 That benefit translates directly to your customers in the form of good customer service.

 2. Reps need to be prepared to offer omnichannel support